Dr Anya Arthurs

 College of Medicine and Public Health

+Anya's technical expertise lies in generating patient-derived, genetically edited placental organoids (complex in vitro models of development and disease).
 Her interests include the involvement of epigenetics and non-coding RNAs in various aspects of human development and disease, particularly in cancer and reproductive health.
-From her research, she hopes to deliver diagnostic tests that will inform clinical decision-making and aid in identifying drug targets for novel therapeutics.
+From her research, she hopes to uncover the molecular mechanisms behind placental pathologies and deliver diagnostic tests that will inform clinical decision-making to prevent pregnancy complications.

-Anya is an involved member of two ethics committees at Flinders University and is the Scientific Meeting Convener for the 2020 SA Australian Society for Medical Research.
+Anya is an involved member of two ethics committees at Flinders University and has contributed to many organisational Scientific Meeting committees for general science and reproductive science associations.

 Qualifications